 - (i) Where the Indian promoter companies have been permitted to make equity contribution by way of cash remittance they should apply for release of foreign exchange to the concerned Regional Office of Reserve Bank in form A2, in duplicate, through their authorised dealer.
 In case the remittance to be effected out of the funds held in their EEFC account, prior permission from RBI will, however, not be necessary.
 In both the cases, after the remittance, the particulars thereof, along with the certificate of the authorized dealer concerned, should be reported by the Indian company to the concerned Regional Office of RBI positively within 15 days from the date of such remittance. - (ii) In case of remittance of loan amount, if specifically approved by RBI, the aforesaid procedure should be followed and particulars of remittance should be reported to the concerned Regional Office of RBI within 15 days from the date of such remittance.
 Where issue of guarantee by the Indian company has been specifically approved by Reserve Bank, a certified copy of such guarantee should be submitted to the concerned Regional Office of RBI within 15 days from the date of issue of such guarantee to or on behalf of the RBI.
 If and when such guarantee is invoked, the Indian company should approach the concerned Regional Office or Reserve Bank through their authorized dealer for effecting remittance, towards the invoked guarantee.
-After effecting the remittance, the particulars thereof should be reported to Reserve Bank as in the case of remittances made for equity and for loan.
+After effecting the remittance, the particulars thereof should be reported to Resevre Bank as in the case of remittances made for equity and for loan.
 (Sources: Exports, What, Where, How-paras Ram

 - 1. What is a joint venture?
 Explain its main characteristics. - 2.
-What are the basic objectives of the joint ventures? - 3.
-Explain remittance towards equity, loans and invoked guarantee. - 4.
-What is acquisition of shares and issue of holdings license? - 5.
-Examine the conditions for getting automatic approvals of joint ventures. - 6.
-Define- Direct Investment, Host Country, Indian Party, Joint Venture and Wholly Owned Subsidiary. - 7.
+Bring a status on Indian joint ventures abroad. - 3.
+What are the basic objectives of the joint ventures? - 4.
+Explain remittance towards equity, loans and invoked guarantee. - 5.
+What is acquisition of shares and issue of holdings license? - 6.
+Explain post approval changes. - 7.
+Explain the criteria under category "B". - 8.
+Examine the conditions for getting automatic approvals of joint ventures. - 9.
+Define- Direct Investment, Host Country, Indian Party, Joint Venture and Wholly Owned Subsidiary. - 10.
+Bring out the status of Indian Joint Ventures abroad. - 11.
 Examine the factors influencing the selection of a country for establishment of joint ventures.